intellectivelab/docs.intellectivelab.com/_docs/tutorials/configuration-tutorials/unity-configuration-basics.md

 ## Environment Variables

-Environment variables are externalized in separate file.
+Environment Variables are externalized in separate file.
 It provides the ability to promote application to different environments without changing configuration.
 To see a list of Environment Variables click on `Environment Variables` button on `Configuration Console` toolbar:

 ![Environment variables](unity-configuration-basics/images/environment-variables-button.png)